JAlazer/GenerateCode/track1/DocumentationTrack1.md

 ### Back to the POST

 So, now we just have to instantiate the **AlienInvasion** class at the top of the file, then in the POST endpoint, the request body is only pushed into the alien invasion if the body is an array.
+Then if there is an error upon pushing the aliens into the **AlienInvasion** a *406* status code is sent, otherwise a *202* status code is sent.

+Now, before I move onto to building out the next endpoint request, I shall test my POST endpoint with [Postman](https://www.postman.com/).